zorael/dialect/README.md

 ## How to use

+See the [/examples](/examples) directory for a simple bot client that connects to an IRC server and joins a channel.

-> This assumes you have a program set up to read from an IRC server.
-This is not a bot framework; for that you're better off with the full reference-implementation [`kameloso`](https://github.com/zorael/kameloso) and writing a plugin for it that suits your needs.
+> This is not a bot framework; for that you're better off with the full reference-implementation [`kameloso`](https://github.com/zorael/kameloso) and writing a plugin for it that suits your needs.

+### Longer story

 * Create an [`IRCClient`](http://dialect.dpldocs.info/dialect.defs.IRCClient.html) and configure its members. (required for context when parsing)
 * Create an [`IRCServer`](http://dialect.dpldocs.info/dialect.defs.IRCServer.html) and configure its members. (it may work without but just give it at minimum a host address)